Chef Prateek Sadhu ’11, From Foreign to Familiar

 After graduating from the CIA, Prateek wanted to train under one of America’s top chefs before returning home, so he worked for Thomas Keller at The French Laundry in Yountville, CA and then Per Se in New York City.
 This opportunity was open to him because of his personal dedication and his CIA education.

 Now back in India, Prateek says his CIA degree, exposure to competitions, and U.S. work experience helped him land a job as senior sous chef at the ultra-exclusive Leela Palace Udaipur.
 Today, Prateek is the executive chef and owner of Masque in Mumbai, India.
-His dream of creating Indian fare at the highest level of execution—elevating it to its rightful place among other world cuisines.
+His dream of creating Indian fare at the highest level of execution—elevating it to its rightful place among other world cuisines has become a reality.